-Portugal‘s ever-popular and intensely heartfelt national song is known as fado.
-It holds UNESCO’s Intangible Heritage of Humanity award and is celebrated the world over as a major performing art.
+Portugal’s ever-popular and intensely heartfelt national song is known as fado, which holds UNESCO’s Intangible Heritage of Humanity award and is celebrated the world over as a major performing art.

 Fado is fate, or destiny, translated into music.
 It’s a song about sorrow, sometimes happiness, and the many things that affect our daily lives, a truly distinctive melancholic form of traditional performance accompanied by classical and Portuguese guitars.